India's Maruti shares sink after deadly riot shuts car factory

-MANESAR, India A deadly riot at one of Indian carmaker Maruti Suzuki's factories in the north of the country shut the plant on Thursday and inflicted the biggest loss on its share price in almost two years.
+MANESAR, India A deadly riot at one of Indian carmaker Maruti Suzuki's (MRTI.NS) factories in the north of the country shut the plant on Thursday, and inflicted on its share price the biggest drop in almost two years.

 Hundreds of police have secured the 550,000-vehicle per year factory in Manesar, and have arrested 90 people after a mob tore through the plant on Wednesday, smashing property and burning parts of the facility beyond repair.